posix4e/rust-metrics/Contributing.md

 Contributing to rust-metrics
 -----------------------

 Please use `cargo fmt` as part of the commit process.

+0. Check our issues for things marked ready to do
 1. resemble the surrounding code, and
 2. contain lines no longer than 120 columns.